nicolekellydesign/webby-api/docs/endpoints.md

 #### `/logout`: POST

 Endpoint to log a user out.
-This requires a valid session to work, which should be pretty self-explanitory.
+This requires a valid session to work, which should be pretty self-explanatory.

 #### `/refresh`: POST